 (d) During a Promotional Trial period where equipment is required by the Subscriber and Comwave has provided such equipment to be used with the service at no cost (Trial Equipment); Subscriber must return the Trial Equipment with an RA within 30 days after the expiration of the Promotional Period.
 After the Trial Period the Subscriber is deemed to have accepted the Trial Equipment, and contract obligations.
 Early cancellation or default of the contract by the Subscriber will result in ECF (Early Cancellation Fees) as listed herein.

 (e) Home Phone Pre-paid may only be returned for refund within 30 days from the date of purchase and must have less than 15 minutes of usage.
 Returns are subject to a $25 restocking fee.

 (f) With respect to paragraphs a, b, c, d, and e above; equipment returned in less than perfect condition, will be charged a $25 fee per item for refurbishing.
-All equipment that is not returned to Comwave within 30 days from the cancellation date will incur a $95 fee per item.
+All equipment that is not returned to Comwave within 30 days from the cancellation date will incur a $95 fee per item with the exception of our Premium modems which are $150.
 Equipment returns will not be accepted after 30 days.
 Comwave reserves the unilateral right to issue partial refunds when equipment is missing items such as cables, power supplies, manuals, packaging etc. Returns cannot be processed without an RA number from Comwave.

 3.07 Equipment Warranty